 In the first year of the reissued permit, 96 outfalls were inspected, with no illicit discharges identified.
 In the second year of the reissued permit, 85 outfalls were inspected with no identified illicit discharges.
 In this third year, 50 outfalls were inspected, again with no illicit discharges found.
+In the fourth year, 58 outfalls were inspected with no illicit discharges found.
 The selection process in each year for the chosen outfalls followed these criteria, in descending order: